kaza2603/Group-9-Hackaoton-2-2023/README.md

 # Description
 ## Medina Legend 🎮
 "Medina League" is a C++ text-based, adventure-fantasy multiplayer game that our group 9 created!
 The game sets in a fantasy world where two players with different roles (Player 1 & Player 2) must cooperate together to fight the darkness by beating up multiple enemies with different attributes.
 The player will need to accumulate coins by beating low-level monsters and using them to buy skills in the shop.
-This game is a combination of action-packed and puzzle experiences to guide the players through the journey of defeating the main boss.
+This game is a combination of action-packed to guide the players through the journey of defeating the main boss.

 # Features 🧰
  - It is a multiplayer (2-player) game
- - It has 5 stages with a different enemy
+ - It has 5 stages with a different enemy (linked list)
- - **Stage 1:** Kill the enemies (Action)
+ -  Load and save game
- - **Stage 2:** Find the Exit (Adventure)
+ - **Stage 1:** Minion (low-tier monster)
- - **Stage 3:** Problem Solving & defeat an enemy (Action & Puzzle)
+ - **Stage 2:** Find the Exit from the witch
- - **Stage 4:** Quiz (Question)
+ - **Stage 3:** The wizard
- - **Stage 5 (Final):** Kill the game Boss (Action)
+ - **Stage 4:** The Guardian
- -
+ - **Stage 5 (Final):** Defeat the final bos

 # Playing the game 🎲
 Upon starting the game, player 1 will be assigned to the role "Fighter" with a skill of physical damage and player 2 will be assigned to the role "Mage" with a skill of magical damage.
 These roles will affect the gameplay, as different levels and challenges may become hard or easy based on the character's strengths and weaknesses.